Yuzuki Watase: Biography

 Yuzuki Watase, a native of Chiba Prefecture, was born on 18 February 2003.

 In April 2020, Watase became part of Bushiroad's D4DJ franchise as Miiko Takeshita, one of the four members of Lyrical Lily; the same month, she and her Lyrical Lily co-star Ruka Fukagawa joined Bushiroad's talent agency Hibiki.
 She voiced the character in D4DJ Groovy Mix (2020), D4DJ Petit Mix (2021), and D4DJ All Mix (2023).
 She also reprised her role in the stage productions Senri! no Michi mo Ippo Kara and Arisugawa Gakuin Cultural Festival Live Stage.

 In September 2023, the finale of BanG Dream!
 It's MyGO!!!!!, where she starred as Mortis/Mutsumi Wakaba, announced that she was a guitarist of the heretofore-anonymous BanG Dream! band Ave Mujica as said character.
-She will reprise her role in the sequel BanG Dream!
+She reprised her role in the sequel BanG Dream!
 Ave Mujica.

 She also voiced minor characters in D Cide Traumerei, Joran: The Princess of Snow and Blood, The Fruit of Evolution, The Great Cleric, and My Tiny Senpai.
 In video games, she also voices Auria in Quiz RPG: The World of Mystic Wiz and Iserin in Brown Dust.
 On 14 May 2021, she debuted at Korakuen Hall as a ring announcer for Bushiroad subsidiary World Wonder Ring Stardom.